 Vatican Museums (or “Musei Vaticani” in Italian), one of the most famous points of interest in Rome is, of course, no exception.
 The Vatican Museum is one of the most well-known museums worldwide and it is located in Vatican, a city-state right in the heart of Rome.

-Even if you are not much into museums and you find it rather boring to just walk around and admire art, visiting the Vatican Museums is a must-do in Rome!
+Even if you are not much into museums, with works of art created by masters such as Caravaggio, Leonardo da Vinci, Raphael and Titian, visiting the Vatican Museums is a must-do in Rome!

 There are more than 6 million visitors at Vatican Museums every year!
 Can you imagine?

-The lines at the entrance are so long, you can sometimes wait up to 4 entire hours until you get inside!
+The lines at the entrance are so long, you can sometimes wait up to 4 hours until you get inside!
 But no worries, I have some useful tips and tricks for you that will help you save precious time and avoid the queues at Vatican Museums.